FrederikLamp/review_response_thesis/README.md

 This repository holds example python code from the scripts used to fine-tune pretrained transformer models for both text classification and text generation tasks based on Danish review data collected from Trustpilot.

-The TP_scrape.py and concatenate_reviews.py was used in data collection, and the notebooks were used in classification and text generation tasks, respectively.
+The TP_scrape.py and concatenate_reviews.py was used in data collection, and the notebooks were used in the text classification, text generation, and dataset descriptive statistics tasks, respectively.